jessica-mitchell/RSE_summer_school_documentation/source/doc_templates/doc_styleguide_template.rst

    # Documentation styleguide

    The purpose of the styleguide is to maintain a consistent and cohesive voice and appearance within the documentation.
+   You define specific ways you want contributors to write.
+These include language, grammar, tone, and spelling.
+And it also should specify formats and structural elements if you have specific expectations.

+   It does not need to be an exhausive guide on every nuance in language styling.

+   Use pre-existing styleguides as a reference point:

    For any questions on specific style questions not addressed here, refer to the Microsoft style guide.